- Things to Know

 - Doctors may use radiologic imaging techniques including Doppler ultrasound and angiography to aid in the diagnosis of peripheral artery disease.

-- Peripheral artery disease can be treated by lifestyle alterations, medications, angioplasty and related treatments, or surgery.
+- The peripheral arterial disease can be treated by lifestyle alterations, medications, angioplasty, and related treatments, or surgery.
 A combination of treatment methods may be used.

 - Complications of peripheral artery disease include sores that do not heal, ulcers, gangrene, or infections in the extremities.
 In rare cases, amputation may be necessary.